-John Deere officially opens new manufacturing facility in Russia
+John Deere Opens New Facility in Russia

 MOSCOW (April 27, 2010) — Deere & Company officially opened its new manufacturing and parts distribution facility south of Moscow today in Domodedovo.
 The John Deere Domodedovo facility is the company’s largest single investment to date in Russia.
 The facility will manufacture agricultural, construction and forestry machinery as well as distribute service parts in the region.